bonyuta0204/leetcode/haskell/README.md

 ## Testing

 You can:
-1. Use GHCi for interactive testing
+1. Load individual problems in GHCi for interactive testing
 2. Run the executable to see all examples
-3. Create proper test modules using HUnit or QuickCheck